aplteam/Tester2/README.md

 'oldname' T.RenameTestFnsTo 'newname'
 ```

 In a real example let's assume that at first you started numbering your test functions.
-Soon you came to realize that groups would be helpful.
+Soon you come to realize that groups would be helpful.
 But it is awkward to have some test functions carrying just numbers and others group names _and_ numbers.
-Therefore, it is the good idea to rename those with just a number into `Test_Misc_` followed by the number.
+Therefore, it is the good idea to rename those with just a number into, say, `Test_Misc_` followed by the number.

 Therefore this would make sense: